-One of my most popular posts, originally published in November 2013, is updated below.
+One of my most popular posts, originally published in November 2013, and updated October 2019:

 Trinity College students: see the Trinity College Institutional Review Board (IRB) website and check with your instructor before conducting any interviews

 Back in 2013, it was challenging for students to record and migrate audio interviews from their smartphones to their laptops.
 My recommended apps:

 - for Apple iOS: ReCup - Record to the Cloud, uploads to a Dropbox account, $2 https://apps.apple.com/us/app/recup-record-to-the-cloud/id416288287

 - for Android devices: Easy Voice Recorder, free https://play.google.com/store/apps/details?id=com.coffeebeanventures.easyvoicerecorder

 If you’re recording interviews for oral history or qualitative research, you probably need to transcribe.
 Students should discuss with their faculty supervisor if they need to transcribe an entire interview, or only selected portions that are highly relevant to their research question.
 Budget time for transcribing.
 I’m relatively fast, but one hour of interview still takes me at least four hours to transcribe (a 1:4 ratio), and beginning students sometimes require more time (even up to a 1:10 ratio).

 To date, I have not found any digital tools that automatically transcribe BOTH sides of an interview with a sufficiently high accuracy level.
 If I find an affordable tool that works, I’ll update this post.